OpenID Connect

 This token is active for 2 hours from the time of creation.

-This token works with all Cloudsmith API endpoints to manage resources and format-specific endpoints, e.g., The Ruby endpoint to get all available packages.
+This token works with all Cloudsmith API endpoints to manage resources, as well as format-specific endpoints, e.g. The Ruby endpoint to get all available packages